Love’s Reckless Rebel is yet another hilarious and wonderful romance by Gina Robins–aka Connie Finch. It’s one of Blue Falcon’s favorites!

 Readers, are you looking for erotica?
 This isn’t your author.

 As she always does, the love scenes Ms. Feddersen writes as Gina Robins are more about the feelings of the sex act than the mechanics.
-There is a high level of spiritual, astrophysical plane-type writing that she does in these scenes, and it can be a little over-the-top sometimes.
+She does a high level of spiritual, astrophysical plane-type writing in these scenes, and it can be a little over-the-top sometimes.

 But here in Love’s Reckless Rebel, it does work.
 The love scenes are warm and sensual.

-Assault, battery, stabbing, shooting, and killings all take place here.
+Assault, battery, stabbing, shooting, and killings occur here.
 None of the violence is graphic.

 Bottom Line on Love’s Reckless Rebel